Immunohistochemistry - tissues

 Testis panels

 For testis, two panels have been developed where the aim was i) to capture the transition of spermatogonial stem cells to preleptotene spermatocytes (Spermatogonia panel), ii) to identify the expression of proteins during spermatocyte differentiation and meiosis (Spermatocytes panel), iii) to characterize the proteins during sperm transformation, a process called spermiogenesis (Spermatids panel), and iv) mapping out the proteins Sertoli-specific proteins (Sertoli cells panel).
-For each unknown protein, the antibody targeting the protein is labeled with the available TSA-flourophore (OPAL 520) not occupied by the marker proteins.
+For each unknown protein, the antibody targeting the protein is labeled with the available TSA-fluorophore (OPAL 520) not occupied by the marker proteins.

 Spermatogonia panel